 2- Recruit a strong team: Find volunteers who are interested in social justice but also look for helpers who are studying finances, accounting, sales and marketing.
 Put a call out for help on Facebook and at the school’s Volunteer or Ministries fair.
 Professors are also great mentors to help guide you.

 3-Add in multiple vendors and brands: Many other Fair Trade brands offer similar wholesale arrangements for event sales so you can have a variety of products for shoppers to choose from – find them here.

 4- Invite the community: Opening up the sale to the public, if you’re able to, is a good way to increase foot traffic.
 Promote the sale on campus radio, social media, the school newspaper, and get it in the local media too.
+If your event is a fundraiser, we’ve created social media graphics you can use.
+If you’re just promoting fair trade and ethical consumerism these graphics are great to customize your own promotional ad.
 Doing interviews and explaining why this sale is special will draw shoppers who are looking for unique gifts that are also doing good in the world.

 5-Align your sale with activism-focused events: Some of the best and most effective Fair Trade sales happen during Fair Trade Month in October, World Fair Trade Day in May, and Earth Day in April because they capitalize on existing publicity around social, economic and environmental justice.

 We’ve got more ideas for Fair Trade events and fundraisers that work great for campus groups!

 Ready to get started?
 Sign your organization up and order products by the case for wholesale prices.

 When it comes to drinking ethically-sourced coffee, you have a choice if you’re at home, but how can you get your church, office, or school to start serving Equal Exchange’s organic, fairly traded coffee?